usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/unpack_101.md

 There are two significant differences between this pipeline and the small ones we have looked at so far.

 * Of course, it is longer and more complex, reflecting the complexity of the operations it performs.
-* Unlike the test pipelines, this XProc has no input port, hence no documents considered as input.
+* Unlike the test pipelines, this XProc has no input port, hence no way to provide documents to be considered as input.
 Instead, it collects data to process by *reading the file system* and loading files directly.
 This is especially useful here as it includes everything it finds – meaning we can extend or update the index by adding files and running the pipeline again, without altering any pipeline logic.

 ## XML syntax, XPath and XProc